|Campus||Tarpon Springs Campus|

 2. Courtesy Assistant Professor in the Department of Global Health, College of Public Health, University of South Florida.

-I also serve as a member of the Ph.D. committee of two students: one in the department of Global Health, and the other in the department of Epidemiology and Biostatistics at the University of South Florida.
+I serve as a statistical advisory member of the Ph.D. committee.
+Currently, I am on the committee of one student in the department of Global Health, and another one in the department of Epidemiology and Biostatistics.

 During my time off from St. Petersburg College, I travel and present workshops, presentions and lectures in conferences as well as short courses in Argentina, Canada, China, Ecuador, India, Japan, Netherlands, Spain, United Kingdom, USA and West Africa in such diverse areas as: